Microscale Sensing with Strongly Interacting NV Ensembles at High Fields: METHODS

-In a scenario with an NV ensemble composed of $Q$ clusters, each containing $q_k$ NV centers (where $k=1$, ..., $Q$), the total NV signal is the sum from all clusters: $\sum_{k=1}^Q \langle \sum_{i=1}^{q_k} \sigma_i^z \rangle$.
-Then, the contribution of each cluster to the total NV signal has a factor in the range $[-q_k, q_k]$, depending on the structure of dipole-dipole terms within the cluster.
-This means that ($i$) Each cluster generates a weaker signal compared to that without dipole-dipole interactions, and ($ii$) In the total NV signal different clusters can interfere destructively, making signal detection challenging.
-This highlights the importance of developing protocols that suppress dipolar interactions, especially when working with large NV ensembles, to improve NV coherence times and signal sensitivity, ultimately enhancing the effectiveness of NV-based quantum sensing.
+In a scenario with an NV ensemble composed of $Q$ clusters, each containing $q_k$ NV centers (where $k=1$, ..., $Q$), the total NV signal is the sum from all clusters: $\sum_{k=1}^Q \langle \sum_{i=1}^{q_k} s_i^z \rangle$.
+Then, the contribution of each cluster to the total NV signal has a random factor in the range $[-q_k/2, q_k/2]$, depending on the structure of dipole-dipole terms within the cluster.
+This means that ($i$) Each cluster, most likely, generates a weaker signal compared to that without dipole-dipole interactions, and ($ii$) In the total NV ensemble signal different clusters can interfere destructively, making signal detection challenging.
+This underlines the need for protocols that suppress dipolar interactions to boost NV-based quantum sensing.